 His next step was to see if there were safe levels at which toxic substances could be given – and still cure the type of symptoms that they might otherwise cause.
 His experiments with dilution led him to discover that the more a substance was diluted, the more potent it appeared to become.

-Homeopathic medicine was born, but in practicing it, Hahnemann and his followers were subjected to ridicule and persecution by the medical establishment, despite the fact that they were seeing patients getting better on tiny doses of medicines, prescribed on the basis of ‘like cures like’.
+Homeopathic medicine was born, but in practicing it, Hahnemann and his followers were subjected to ridicule and persecution by the medical establishment (which indeed happens to this day!) despite the fact that they were seeing patients getting better on tiny doses of medicines, prescribed on the basis of ‘like cures like’.
 Many European practitioners emigrated to the United States, where homeopathy flourished in the 19th century – until the medical establishment there systematically acted to remove its influence.

 Hahnemann ended his days as a renowned and very busy practitioner in Paris, working into his eighties.
 His grave is at the Cimetière du Père Lachaise, where there is a large monument to him and to his discovery of Homeopathy.